Cyberstalking: What Is Cyberstalking and What to Do if You're a Victim

 If the harassment continues and there are physical threats made, contact your local law enforcement agency.
 Make sure you keep a record of the harassment.
 Although the attacks and threats are online, you can document them as evidence by taking screenshots.

 Laws regarding cyberstalking vary by state.
-WHO@ (Working to Halt Online Abuse) publishes a database of U.S. laws regarding cyberstalking.
+PEN America has published a database of U.S. laws regarding cyberstalking.
 You can also keep up to date by visiting the website for the Bureau of Justice Statistics (BJS).

 If you are a victim of cyberstalking or would like to learn more about what you can do to educate our community on stalking the National Center For Victims of Crime and the Stalking Prevention, Awareness, and Resource Center (SPARC) both provide many helpful resources.